springfall2008/batpred/docs/install.md

 By now you should have successfully installed and configured Predbat in AppDaemon and the other components it is dependent upon (e.g. GivTCP, Solcast, Octopus Integration).
 You have checked the logfile doesn't have any errors (there is a lot of output in the logfile, this is normal).
-You have configured predbat's control entities and are ready to light the touch-paper.
+You have configured predbat's control entities and are ready to start Predbat running.

 In order to enable Predbat you must delete the 'template: True' line in apps.yaml once you are happy with your configuration.

-You may initially want to set **select.predbat_mode** to *Monitor* to see how Predbat operates, e.g. studying the Predbat Plan.
+You may initially want to set **select.predbat_mode** to *Monitor* to see how Predbat operates, e.g. by studying the Predbat Plan.

 Once you are happy with the plan Predbat is producing, and are ready to let Predbat start controlling your inverter, set **select.predbat_mode** to the correct mode of operation for your system.